 These photos scan three decades of the hotness that black lipstick brings to the beauty game.
 Starting up top 'In the Ebb and Flow of Fashion' from all the way back in Jan 86', moving on to 'Crimping Out' which was shot for Harpers Bazaar back in 96' and all the way down to Miss Lara Stone working a modern black lip for French Vogue at the bottom.

 Flipping through the April 14' edition of Elle US I came across this ad which caught my eye.
 I was enjoying the styling, the asymmetrical earrings, the gangster getup in a fine jewelry ad; before I started to get the feeling that those eyes look awfully familiar...

-The one thing about the trend that turns my smile upside down is the pairing of sports jerseys with heels.
+One thing I cannot get behind is the pairing of sports jerseys with heels.
 I get the whole high/low thing about it, but personally it just feels wrong.
-I can let it slide for #75 up top because the rest of the outfit is just so good and the heels are more substantial than most.
-A better shoe option would be those nice little Adidas Originals X Opening Ceremony lace ups.
+We'll let it slide for #75 up top because the rest of the outfit is just so good.
+A better shoe option would be those sweet Adidas Originals X Opening Ceremony lace ups.

 Images // Teen Vogue, style.com

 The Peabody Essex Museum in Salem, Massachusetts has hosted some of my favorite fashion related exhibits in the past few years.
 The first I was able to attend at the lovely museum was the blockbuster Iris Apfel affair in 2010, Rare Bird of Fashion: The Irreverent Iris Apfel.
 The lady herself helped style the clothing and more importantly the jewelry she had donated.
 Pieces from Apfel's own jewelry collection were available for purchase in the gift shop.